Variational design principles for nonequilibrium colloidal assembly: Variational design procedure

 where \(\mathbf{I}_{3}\) is the \(3\times3\) identity matrix and $k_{\mathrm{B}}T$ is Boltzmann's constant times the temperature.
 The angular brackets denote an averaging operation over the random noise distribution.
 As we consider dynamics in the presence of a shear flow, we use Lees Edwards boundary conditions.\cite{lees1972computer}

 We use an ansatz of DNA-labeled spherical isotropic colloids as programmable building blocks for self-assembly.
-The interaction between these colloids, mediated by the DNA molecules attached to their surface, consist of a volume-exclusion repulsion and a short-range attraction.\cite{rogers2011direct} The effective interaction strengths and the pairwise specificity can be independently tuned by varying the sequences of the grafted DNA molecules.
-During self-assembly, the short-range forces generate a competition between local and global order that leads to frustration and unique phase behavior and dynamical effects.\cite{rogers2015programming,manoharan2015colloidal} This system has been computationally and experimentally demonstrated to form finite nanoclusters with specific target structures.\cite{meng2010free,zeravcic2014size} In this work, we consider the nonequilibrium self-assembly of 21 such rigid and nonrigid clusters, some examples of which are demonstrated in Figure \ref{fig1}a.
+The interaction between these colloids, mediated by the DNA molecules attached to their surface, consists of a volume-exclusion repulsion and a short-range attraction.\cite{rogers2011direct} The effective interaction strengths and the pairwise specificity can be independently tuned by varying the sequences of the grafted DNA molecules.
+During self-assembly, the short-range forces generate a competition between local and global order that leads to frustration and unique phase behavior and dynamical effects.\cite{rogers2015programming,manoharan2015colloidal} This system has been computationally and experimentally demonstrated to form finite nanoclusters with specific target structures.\cite{meng2010free,zeravcic2014size} The high-dimensional design space has the possibility to offer multiple pathways to stabilize any cluster out of the many nearly degenerate states formed without the specificity of the DNA-mediated attraction.
+To illustrate the performance of the variational algorithm, we consider the nonequilibrium self-assembly of 21 such rigid and nonrigid clusters, some examples of which are demonstrated in Figure \ref{fig1}a.

 We examine the self-assembly of these colloidal particles under a constant linear shear flow.
-Shear flows are known phenomenologically to alter the stability of compact and extended colloidal structures.\cite{xue1990shear,cheng2012assembly} This system offers a canonical nonequilibrium setting to explore inverse design principles.
+Shear flows are known phenomenologically to alter the stability of compact and extended colloidal structures.\cite{xue1990shear,cheng2012assembly} A recent paradigm of colloidal assembly being increasingly explored is that in a microfluidic device, where the confining walls generate a strong shear on the assembling clusters.\cite{dou2017review,nikoubashman2017self} This system offers a canonical nonequilibrium setting to explore inverse design principles.
 Taken together, the forces acting on the \(i\)-th colloid are

 where $V(r)=V_{\mathrm{WCA}}(r)+V_{\mathrm{Morse}}(r)$ and \(V_{\mathrm{WCA}}(r_{ij})\) is a WCA pair potential representing the volume exclusion interactions, and \(V_{\mathrm{Morse}}(r_{\ij})\) denotes the DNA-mediated short-range pairwise attraction.
 The force due to a shear flow, \(\mathbf{f}^{\mathrm{S}}_{i}(\mathbf{r}_{i})\), has the form